DheerajMadda/test/README_Trainer.md

 ### Experimentation: </br>
 An experimentation has been carried out to compare the various training precisions using 3 factors; i) CUDA memory usage during training ii) training time iii) accuracy achieved. </br>

 The model used is [EfficientNet-B5](https://pytorch.org/vision/main/models/generated/torchvision.models.efficientnet_b5.html) and dataset used is [Standford Cars Dataset](https://www.kaggle.com/datasets/jessicali9530/stanford-cars-dataset).
-The model is trained for 10 epochs and with same settings for various training precisions on device: Nvidia RTX 3080 TI 16GB. </br>
+For a fair comparison, the model is only trained for 10 epochs and with same settings for various training precisions on device: Nvidia RTX 3080 TI 16GB. </br>

 EfficientNet-B5 details: </br>